-When it comes to understanding the harsh realities of World War II and the atrocities committed by the Nazis, one cannot overlook the importance of Sachsenhausen Concentration Camp.
-This blog post aims to provide a comprehensive overview of the camp, its significance, and the role it played during this dark period in history.
+Thus if one is to study the harshest of realities of World War II and concentrating the cruelties done by the Nazi regime, one can’t afford to miss out the history of Sachsenhausen Concentration Camp.
+This rationale of this blog post is to help the reader get acquainted with this camp, its importance and functions during this rather somber period in human history.

 2. Life Inside the Camp